Alpgirl/Internet-network-analysis/README.md

    - PageRank Centrality: Considering link direction and weight, how important is a node?
    - Harmonic Centrality: How easily can a node be reached from other nodes?
    - Percolation Centrality: How critical is a node for network connectivity?

-   These are general definitions of centralities, but what do these centralities mean in our specific netork.
-E.g. router with highest degree centrality is on the longest.
-   Feel free to remove any centrality.
-Make a table of top 10 of these centralities and analyze what will happen to the network with removal of these nodes (see graph properties and connectivity).

 ### Community Detection: